You can download a brief, 2-page bio. Some short, paragraph-length biosketches are also available.

 In Education

-For excellence as an educator, and for outstanding contributions to the definition, materials and practice of information security and computing.
+For excellence as an educator, and for outstanding contributions to the definition, materials, and practice of information security and computing.

 - Named to Purdue's Book of Great Teachers in 2003.

-(National Colloquium for Information Systems Security Education) for
+- Awarded the Murray Founder's Medal in 2001 by the NCISSE (National Colloquium for Information Systems Security Education) for

 Outstanding Contributions to Information Security Education.